 What a re the factors that we Action Attributes need to manage?
-3.3.1 Factor: Cutting & Burning 1.
-2. 3.
-Maintain varied vegetation structure and species diversity through heather management following Guiding Principles to cut or burn and diversify the structure of heather dominant dry heath.
-Cutting is permitted as per cutting map fig. 3.3a.
-Under the HLS agreement burning is permitted on a 12 year rotation.
-Burning is restricted to areas shown in fig 3.3b and must be agreed in writing with the Trust annually, prior to any burning taking place.
-Record all cuts or burns with GPS and maintain log of cutting/burning operations.
-Attribute: Area of cut or burn Attribute: variation in vegetation height Upper limit: Retain 20% heather uncut or burnt to allow heather layering and provide sufficient tall vegetation for ground nesting birds.
-3.3.2 Factor: Diversifying species composition 5.
-6. Species diversification will be implemented though grazing, and cutting or burning of heather dominant vegetation.
+3.3.1 Factor: Cutting & Burning Areas of Dry Heath on Ronksley are very small (fig 1.2a) and burning or cutting is not considered necessary, therefore no burning is consented (fig 3.3b).
+Heather management will be primarily through grazing on Dry Heath.
+If burning or cutting is required then it will follow the Guiding Principles and will not be undertaken without prior written authorisation from the Trust.
+N/A 3.3.2 Factor: Diversifying species composition Species diversification will be implemented though grazing, of heather dominant vegetation.
 Monitor cover and frequency of indicator species in 10% of annual cuts or burns and re-survey every 3 years.
 Use NT vegetation condition protocol - see Guiding Principles.
-Attribute: Species composition Upper limit: 75% heather cover Lower limit: 2 dwarf shrub (+2 other) indicator species present 3.3.3 Factor: Managing 7.
-Fire risk will be managed through burning/cutting to be done under HLS.
-Attribute: Wildfire risk

-Wildfire 8.
-Maintain public awareness of wildfire risk during high risk periods through use of signage and media campaigns with our partner organisations.
-9. Maintain close involvement with the Fire Operations Group (FOG) and local partners.
-Attribute: Incidence of wildfire Upper Limit: No catastrophic wildfire
+Attribute: Species composition Upper limit: 75% heather cover Lower limit: 2 dwarf shrub (+2 other) indicator species present 3.3.3 Factor: Managing Wildfire Fire risk will be managed through grazing and potentially through burning/cutting to be done under HLS Maintain public awareness of wildfire risk during high risk periods through use of signage and media campaigns with our partner organisations Maintain close involvement with the Fire Operations Group (FOG) and local partners Attribute: Wildfire risk Attribute: Incidence of wildfire Upper Limit: No catastrophic wildfire